 Adobe announced in July 2017 that it plans to stop updating and distributing Flash Player by the end of 2020.

 In response to that announcement, Microsoft said it would phase out Flash from its Microsoft Edge and Internet Explorer browsers.
-Flash Player is now disabled by default and user’s must enable it on a per site basis.
+Flash Player is now disabled by default and users must enable it on a per site basis.
 Edge no longer has an ‘allow Flash always’ option.
-We recommend that you use Google Chrome instead, if you are not able to enable Flash.
+We recommend that you use Google Chrome instead, if you cannot enable Flash.

 Chrome made HTML5 the preferred way to display websites back in 2016.
 This means that all Flash content will be blocked unless users manually enable it on a site-by-site basis.
 Right now, our flipbooks open in Chrome with a choice to use Flash, HTML5, or simply download the PDF version.
 If you would like to try Chrome as your browser, download it here: https://www.google.com/chrome/browser/